 Action is taken by NPAC personnel to start an audit due to suspected network discrepancies.

-The NPAC SMS does a Local M-CREATE request for the subscriptionAudit object.
+The NPAC SMS initiates a request for the subscriptionAudit object.
 The following attributes must be included in the request:

 subscriptionAuditName – unique English audit name

 subscriptionAuditServiceProvIdRange – which service provider or all service providers for audit